 A first-generation student, Hernandez earned her bachelor’s degree from UC Berkeley in American Studies, with departmental honors.
 At Berkeley, she was selected as the sole recipient of the 2014 Chancellor’s Mather Good Citizen Award for Public Service, recognizing her activism to address mass incarceration and trailblazing scholarship on intersectional and structural racism as a Berkeley Ronald E. McNair Scholar ’14 and a Summer Undergraduate Research Fellow ’13.

-At UC Hastings, Hernandez served as 2018-2019 Co-President of La Raza Law Students Association, the first Latina Editor-in-Chief of the Hastings Constitutional Law Quarterly, and a student-mediator in the small-claims department of the San Francisco Superior Court.
+At UC Law SF, Hernandez served as 2018-2019 Co-President of La Raza Law Students Association, the first Latina Editor-in-Chief of the Hastings Constitutional Law Quarterly, and a student-mediator in the small-claims department of the San Francisco Superior Court.
 With the close mentorship of Professor Alina Ball, Hernandez studied corporate law through the lens of critical race theory during her tenure as student-counsel and thereafter as a teaching assistant for the Social Enterprise & Economic Empowerment Clinic.
 During law school, Hernandez externed for the United States District Court in the Central District of California; for Phillips Black, a nonprofit public interest law firm that challenges severe and extreme criminal sentences; and for the University of California Office of the President, Office of General Counsel.

 Hernandez is studying for the California bar exam and plans to join Farella Braun + Martel as a corporate associate to work primarily with tax-exempt organizations.